tushargugnani/tushargugnani.github.io/_posts/2023-05-30-the-csk-vs-gt-final-from-a-dhoni-fan-perspective.md

 ---
 featured_image: /images/csk-dhoni-jadeja-rayadu.png
+title: The CSK vs GT Final from a Dhoni's Fan perspective
 ---
 The game of cricket never cease to amaze me.
 Every time I witness a cricketing moment which I think could never get topped by any other, there comes a match which makes me fall in love again with this game.